pinetree1/crispr-dav/README.md

 ### 3. Prepare a genome

+In the Examples/example1 provided in the pipeline package, a test genome is already prepared.

+The general steps for preparing a genome are:

 #### A. Prepare fasta file:
 For example, to parepare human genome hg19, download the chromosome sequence files from UCSC browser, combine them (excluding the haplotype and chrUn) into one file, hg19.fa.

 #### B. Create bwa index:
+For example, to create bwa index for hg19.fa:

 	bwa index hg19.fa

 #### C. Download refGene table:
 Go to UCSC Genome Broser (http://genome.ucsc.edu/cgi-bin/hgBlat), then click on Tools and select TableBrowser.
 Select assembly hg19, group: Genes and Gene Predictions, track: RefSeq Genes, table: refGene.
 Download the file in plain text to the same directory as the genome file.

+If the sequence of an amplicon is used as reference, only a fasta file needs to be created if the sequence is all in exons.
+See the 'Run pipeline' section for more details.
+An example is in Examples/example2 in the pipeline package.

 ## Run pipeline